 Using statistical analysis to measure other types of risk is nothing new; Seiersen notes that “risks have been measured in far more complex situations — flooding, droughts, military logistics, etc.” But when using statistical analysis to measure cybersecurity risk, the challenge seems to be how.

 The first step is to convince skeptical security professionals that statistical analysis is viable for measuring cyber risk.
-Sieiersen’s research shows that statistical literacy plays a large part in any objections: Security professionals who don’t understand how to interpret statistics are most likely to doubt the untapped potential of statistical analysis.
+Sieiersen’s research shows that statistical literacy plays a large part in any objections; security professionals who don’t understand how to interpret statistics are most likely to doubt the untapped potential of statistical analysis.

 Assigning probability — that is, determining the likelihood that certain risks will be exploited — sounds more complicated than it is.

 For example, access to sensitive information makes a systems administrator more susceptible to a hack than someone who works as an intern.
-Of course, your organization shouldn’t discount the possibility that other accounts might be hacked; but statistical analysis shows that the most significant risk lies in the system administrator’s account.
+Of course your organization shouldn’t discount the possibility that other accounts might be hacked, but statistical analysis shows that the most significant risk lies in the system administrator’s account.

-Using a mathematical technique like statistical analysis, you could measure the risk in this scenario: “the probability that the system administrator’s account will be hacked is X percent.”
+Using a mathematical technique like statistical analysis, you could measure the risk in this scenario: “The probability that the system administrator’s account will be hacked is X percent.”

 In their book, Seiersen and Hubbard provide several statistical theories, such as Bayesian statistics, that could be used instead of qualitative risk matrices.

-They also believe that decisions would be easier to support if risks and mitigation strategies are quantified more meaningfully using statistical analysis.
+The authors also believe that decisions would be easier to support if risks and mitigation strategies are quantified more meaningfully using statistical analysis.

-For those who believe that cybersecurity is too complex or lacks sufficient data for quantitative analysis, Hubbard and Seiersen remind us that “softer methods never alleviate a lack of data, complexity, rapidly changing environments or unpredictable human actors… they can only obscure it.”
+For those who believe cybersecurity is too complex or lacks sufficient data for quantitative analysis, Hubbard and Seiersen remind us that “softer methods never alleviate a lack of data, complexity, rapidly changing environments or unpredictable human actors… they can only obscure it.”